Software Engineering for Self-Adaptive Robotics: A Research Agenda: 2030 Research Agenda

 Within \textbf{Requirements Engineering} (O1--O2), there is a need for incorporating insights from social sciences and humanities to improve the interaction of humans and robots.
 Specifically, we need to include social and ethical norms and enable robots to identify, understand, and reason on them.
 For example, robots might be trusted more easily in some societies than in others.
 In response, SARs need to adjust their behaviour according to their social environment.
 With this, not only will the safety of interactions with robots improve, but it can also lead to better performance of the robot in its required tasks.

-In \textbf{Software Design} (O3--O4), we need to develop scalable and modular software architectures that ensure safe runtime reconfiguration.
+In \textbf{Software Design} (O3--O4), we need to develop scalable, modular software architectures that enable safe runtime reconfiguration.
 This includes the ability to dynamically compose and recompose software modules based on the current context and requirements.
-This in itself creates several challenges, such as ensuring safe reconfiguration, consistency, and minimal disruption, while also providing semantic information for each software module to allow for higher degrees of autonomy in the reconfiguration process.
+This, in itself, creates several challenges, such as ensuring safe reconfiguration, consistency, and minimal disruption, while also providing semantic information for each software module to enable greater autonomy in the reconfiguration process.
 Furthermore, we need to advance hybrid MDE and simulation frameworks.
 These frameworks need to provide simple approaches to test various types of AI, software components, and hardware models.
 They further need to provide adaptive co-simulation to enable more accurate and efficient design and testing of SARs.

 In \textbf{Software Development} (O5--O7), we need to efficiently integrate heterogeneous hardware and software components and enable the evolution of these components.
 This includes the ability to seamlessly integrate new and replace existing sensors, actuators, and software modules into existing robotic systems.
-This requires standardised interfaces, protocols, and middleware that can handle the complexity and diversity of robotic systems.
+This requires standardised interfaces, protocols, and middleware capable of handling the complexity and diversity of robotic systems.
 Moreover, foundation models are required for robotic applications.
-This needs to capture all aspects of robotics, including real-time sensor fusion, which enables the advancement of self-adaptation.
-These models should be capable of processing and integrating data from multiple sensors in real-time, reducing the development effort.
-This, in turn, will provide a better understanding of the context and environment to the robots, advancing their self-adaptive capabilities.
+This needs to capture all aspects of robotics, including real-time sensor fusion, which enables self-adaptation.
+These models should be capable of processing and integrating data from multiple sensors in real time, thereby reducing development effort.
+This, in turn, will provide the robots with a better understanding of the context and environment, advancing their self-adaptive capabilities.
 Additionally, we need to focus on energy-efficient AI-driven robotic software development.
-This includes developing algorithms and techniques that can run efficiently on resource-constrained robotic platforms while still providing high performance and adaptability.
+This includes developing algorithms and techniques that run efficiently on resource-constrained robotic platforms while maintaining high performance and adaptability.